 My grief experience

-My current manuscript, "Companion in Grief," evolved after my late husband's death.
+My book, "Companion in Grief," evolved after my late husband's death.
 He died suddenly at the age of 49, leaving me alone on a huge tree farm in rural Virginia.
 Our three dogs were my only regular companions, and my responsibility as their remaining human is what kept me trudging through.
 I wrote letters and journals as a way to survive the darkest of emotions.
 As time passed and I healed, my perspective on grief formed into a book that I hope brings peace to others who are grieving.

 Love after loss